Pre-Installation Checklist

 Use a non-contact voltage detector (a pen-sized safety tool, ~$15):

-- Touch it near the circuit breaker wires
+- Touch it near the circuit wires at your wall box

 - It should not beep or light up